 If the distinctive texture of quinoa is a turn off to you, there are other whole grains you can choose on a fertility diet, like farro, barley and bulghar.
 Try our Barley Risotto with Apples and Parmesan.
 Or in summer, a Minted Bulghar Salad will offer many of the key nutrients.

-Again, the theme of high fat foods comes into play when we’re talking about eating for fertility.
+Again, the theme of high fat foods comes into play when we’re talking about the best foods for fertility.
 But in addition to healthy fats, avocados offer a lot of nutrients.
 And that’s why they make the list of foods to eat for fertility.